DrakeMcLean/Olde-Town-Exchange/README.md

 DESCRIPTION
 ------------
-Olde Town Exchange is a simple, static website designed for a Upscale Women's Boutique Consignment store.
+Olde Town Exchange (OTE) is a simple, static website designed for an Upscale Women's Boutique Consignment store.

 Features:
 1. Responsive design to accommodate mobile devices.
-2. Direct links to Google Maps / Reviews.
+2. Direct links to Google Maps and Reviews.

 Built With:
-1. Simple, PHP static website.
+1. PHP used for general website construction.
 2. Javascript used to connect with Google.
-3. Hosted on HostGator.
+3. SSL site hosted on HostGator.

 Public URL:
 1. https://oldetownexchange.com/